July 2019 Update

 From the New York State Catholic Conference:

 To voice your opinion on any issues, go to The Catholic Action Network (CAN) which can be found on the New York State Catholic Conference’s website www.nyscatholic.org.
-On the website click on “Take Action” and then click on “Latest Action Alerts.”
+On the website click on “Take Action” and then on “Latest Action Alerts.”
+If you are not a member of CAN, please join!

 On the Federal side: